Loben Maund: Post-naval career

 Maund became a director of the scientific instrument makers A. Kershaw & Sons, Ltd. of Leeds, and wrote a book Assault from the Sea, published in 1949 by Methuen & Co., London, which was his account of the development of the Royal Navy's landing craft and their use operationally between 1939 and 1945.
 Rear-Admiral Maund died at Fittleworth, Sussex, on 18 June 1957.

 Personal life

 Maund married Edith Mary Collins; they had two sons, Lieutenant Michael Richard Maund DSC, FAA, (1915–1943) and Loben Spencer, who died aged three years, one daughter Rosalind Mary born 1919.
 In 1933 he married Constance Alice Macartney Iredell.

 Loben Maund's brother Pilot Officer Geoffrey Richard Maund died of malaria in Indonesia, in 1942, while a prisoner of the Japanese.
-Another brother was Air Vice Marshal Arthur Clinton Maud who also died in 1942 and has an RAF memorial headstone in Brookwood Military Cemetery, Woking.
+Another brother was Air Vice Marshal Arthur Clinton Maund, who also died in 1942 and has an RAF memorial headstone in Brookwood Military Cemetery, Woking.